PeterSurowski/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-This is a responsive version of Peter's portfolio site.
+This is my portfolio page.

+This is being completed as part of UCI's Code Bootcamp, due on Thursday, June 15.